esayyari/DiscoVista/README.md

   -a ANNOTATION, --annotation=ANNOTATION 	The annotation file -c CLADES, --clades=CLADES				The path to the clades definition file -m MODE, --mode=MODE  					Determines which analysis to be done.
-  											To summerize species tree use 0.
-To summereize gene trees use 1 .
+  											To do discordance analysis on species tree use 0.
+To do discordance analysis on gene trees use 1.
 For GC stat analysis use 2.
   											For occupancy analysis use 3. doing MLBS vs branch length analysis use 4.
   -p PATH, --path=PATH  					Path to the gene directory or species tree